Pardon My Take

 Pardon My Take (abbreviated "PMT") is a comedic sports podcast released three times per week by Barstool Sports.
 It is hosted by Dan "Big Cat" Katz and PFT Commenter.
 The podcast debuted on February 29, 2016.
 It first appeared on the US iTunes charts on March 2, 2016, in the number one position.

-Over the years, Pardon My Take featured many different interns.
-They include Jake Marsh, Billy Football (the intern) and less notably Jilly Football.
-Today, Jake Marsh and Billy Football regularly contribute on the show.
-Along with them, Cameraman BatGirl and a character by the name of Memes also occasionally chime in on the show.
+Over the years, Pardon My Take has featured many different interns, including Jake Marsh, Billy Football, Jilly Football, and Huey.
+Billy Football and Jake Marsh each respectively joined the show for extended periods of time beyond the internship.
+Billy Football is no longer on the show and did not move to Chicago with the rest of the podcast crew.
+Jake also left the show in 2024 to pursue a career in sports broadcasting.
+Other contributing members on the show include Hank, Zac, Max (producer), Memes (social media), and Pug (production).

-The podcast's audience generally ranges between 750 thousand and 1.5 million listeners per episode.
+The podcast's audience generally ranges between 750,000 and 1.5 million listeners per episode.
 In 2016, Apple named Pardon My Take one of the best podcasts of 2016, and in 2017, The Big Lead ranked Katz and PFT Commenter as the number one sports media talents under 40.
 In 2018, Pardon My Take was the 14th most downloaded podcast of the year on iTunes.

-Pardon My Take listeners are usually referred to as "AWLs" or award winning listeners.
+Pardon My Take listeners are affectionally referred to as "AWLs" or award-winning listeners, in reference to the "Podcast Listeners of the Year" award, given out by the podcast yearly on its award show spoof episode, "The Takies".